-The Wabash Center Journal on Teaching is an online, open-access, peer-reviewed quarterly journal on teaching in the fields of theological and religious studies in higher education.
-The journal is edited by The Wabash Center for Teaching and Learning in Theology and Religion (which is fully funded by Lilly Endowment Inc. ), and is published through arrangements with The American Theological Library Association (ATLA).
+The Wabash Center Journal on Teaching is an online, open-access, peer-reviewed quarterly journal on teaching in the fields of religious and theological studies in higher education.
+The journal is edited by The Wabash Center for Teaching and Learning in Theology and Religion (which is fully funded by Lilly Endowment Inc. ), and is published through arrangements with ALTA Serials.

 Submit now to begin the editorial review process for the first issue Volume 1, Issue 1, January 2020!

-The journal publishes the scholarship of teaching and learning (SoTL) in the fields of theological and religious studies, in both undergraduate and theological education contexts.
-The Wabash Center Journal on Teaching carries forth a particular type of academic writing in which teacher-practitioners critically reflect on their teaching practice – surfacing their assumptions, and analyzing their pedagogical intentions and designs.
+The journal publishes the scholarship of teaching (SoTL) in the fields of religious and theological studies, in both undergraduate and theological education contexts.
+The Wabash Center Journal on Teaching carries forth a particular type of academic writing in which teacher-practioners critically reflect on their teaching practice – surfacing their assumptions, and analyzing their pedagogical intentions and designs.

 Critical Incident Analysis